eigenhombre/llbb/README.md

 This just provides a single value which could be used by some other function, brought together at some future time using the linker.

-How about this one?
-A void function of no arguments, that does nothing:

-    $ cat minfun.c
-    void x(void) {}
-    $ cc -c minfun.c
-    $ wc -c minfun.o
-         504 minfun.o

-One can view the LLVM output for a C file:
+Many people know how to get the C compiler to generate assembler instead of object code.
+But using `clang`, one can also create the LLVM IR for a C file:

     $ clang -S -emit-llvm min.c -o min.ll
     $ cat min.ll